ar(t)chitecture: Setouchi and Aichi

 We seize this moment to marvel at the remarkable symbiosis of the delicate simplicity grown from Zen Buddhism with Japanese pop culture that excels an excess of colours, movement, sound and light.

-Departing clockwise, we take the shinkansen along the North Pacific coast.
-Here we make a stop in Odawara to visit Hiroshi Sugimoto’s Enoura Observatory, where warm autumn colours await us in the specially designed garden.
-Apart from being an art photographer, Hiroshi Sugimoto is also an architect and created a place of reflection dedicated to art, nature and architecture at this unique location.
+We immediately leave the metropolis behind and travel south to Odawara to experience Hiroshi Sugimoto’s Enoura Observatory on a beautiful morning.
+Besides being a photographer, he is also an architect and created a place of reflection dedicated to art, nature and architecture at this unique location.

 The Aichi Triennale has been organised every three years since 2010 and this edition’s theme revolves around a future based on geological time perspectives, as opposed to national and territorial perspectives to highlight the contemporary gap between humans and the environment.
 The curator of this edition is Hoor Al Qasimi (UAE).
 She is the founder of Sharjah Art Foundation and a leading voice in the art world in Asia and Africa.
 Artists already participating in the Aichi Triennale are Dala Nasser (LIB), Ogawa Machiko (JP), Oki Junko (JP) and Adrian Villar Rojas (AR).

-We set aside half a day to visit the Toyota Municipal Musem of Art, a masterpiece by architect Yoshio Taniguchi.
-Designed by Peter Walker (US), the garden houses the Dojien Teahouse and the Takahasi Setsuro Gallery with a permanent exhibition of Takahasi Setsuro’s Japanese lacquer art collection.
+On the same day, we also visit the Toyota Municipal Museum of Art, a masterpiece by architect Yoshio Taniguchi.
+Designed by Peter Walker (USA), the garden houses the Dojien Teahouse and the Takahasi Setsuro Gallery with a permanent exhibition of Takahasi Setsuro’s Japanese lacquer art collection.

-After saying goodbye to the art islands, we cross over to northern art, on the Sea of Japan.
-For here lies Kanazawa, sister city of Ghent and since 2004 the site of SANAA’s 21st Century Museum of Contemporary Art.
+After saying goodbye to Kyoto, we cross over to northern art, by the Sea of Japan.
+For here lies Kanazawa, sister city of Ghent and since 2004 the location of SANAA’s 21st Century Museum of Contemporary Art.
 The architectural design breaks through the traditional layout of a museum by designing the various exhibition spaces as separate volumes and allowing the connections between them to flow freely.
 Visitors are challenged to explore through the fordable circular building.

 The writer and scholar D.T.
 Suzuki was an authority on Buddhism, especially Zen Buddhism, and was instrumental in spreading interest in it to the West.
 We visit his museum, where architect Yoshio Taniguchi has sublimely materialised the principles of Zen in space, time and movement.